davidn-news/django-settings-env/README.md

 By default, the Env class provided by this module can apply a given prefix (default "DJANGO_") to environment variables names, but will only be used in that form if the raw (unprefixed) variable name is not set in the environment.
-To suppress application of any prefix, pass the prefix=None kwarg to `Env.__init__`.
+To change the prefix including setting it to an empty string, pass the prefix= kwarg to `Env.__init__`.

 Some django specific methods included in this module are URL parsers for: